 • Visit you at home

-• Speak to you discreetly about your debt and try to set up a payment arrangement
+• Speak to you discreetly about your debt

 • Ask you to make payment to them

-• Visit you at your workplace
+• Come to your workplace

-• Force their way into your house or refuse to leave when you tell them to
+• Force their way into your house

-• Take any of your belongings or clamp your car
+• Take any of your belongings

 Find out more about what debt collectors can and cannot do.